 Look out for: conkers (seeds) are surrounded by a spiky green case.
 Distinctive large leaves have serrated leaflets.

-Horse chestnuts trees thrive in areas having full sun and well-drained, but moist, humus-rich soil.
+Horse chestnuts trees and horse chestnut red trees thrive in areas having full sun and well-drained, but moist, humus-rich soil.
 These trees do not tolerate excessively dry conditions.
 Holes for planting horse chestnut trees in should be about three times their width and deep enough to accommodate them with the top of the rootball flush with the soil.
 Established trees require little care other than occasional pruning in late winter as needed.

 Please contact us for our Payment & Security policy.